CpaterCodes/Bank-Test-Practice/README.md

 While there is still much to be done with regards to refactoring and formatting tests and code, I feel that the project is starting to come together.

+**To run:**

+- Fork and clone this repository

+- Run 'bundle install' within the root of the repository in the terminal

+- To play around with the program, enter 'irb' into the terminal to active the irb and type and enter 'require ./lib/account'.
+From here you can test and use methods

+- Alternatively, to run tests enter 'rspec' into the terminal.
+To lint the code, enter 'rubocop'.